 One year, Taught Evening Diploma.
 Teaching period runs from September to April, with 2 evening sessions (6 hours per week) over 24 weeks.
-There are also two practical, skill-based mediation training workshops held on Saturdays.
+There are also four practical, skill-based mediation training workshops held on Saturdays.
 Courses take place at the ISE, Trinity College Dublin.

 This one-year postgraduate course interests those, in both the public and private sectors, who are involved in conflict analysis, management and resolution and who wish to study mediation and other non-adversarial dispute and conflict resolution processes (ADRs).
 The course aims at achieving standards of best practice for those who recognise the value of alternative dispute resolution processes in resolving commercial, community, workplace, international and other disputes and in minimising the damage caused by conflict.
 Those who complete the course will have a deep understanding of the causes and nature of conflict, the various conflict resolution processes available and how to apply them.
 CDRS is an accredited training programme with Mediators’ Institute of Ireland.
 Successful completion of an optional MII Mediation Roleplay Competency Assessment at the end of the CDRS programme will allow students to apply for Certified Mediation status with the Mediators’ Institute of Ireland.

 Course OptionsOne year, Taught Evening Diploma.
 Teaching period runs from September to April, with 2 evening sessions (6 hours per week) over 24 weeks.
-There are also two practical, skill-based mediation training workshops held on Saturdays.
+There are also four practical, skill-based mediation training workshops held on Saturdays.
 Courses take place at the ISE, Trinity College Dublin.